Top Five Guests Not Invited To Your Summer BBQ

 Declare Your Independence from Pests this Summer

-Arrow Exterminators has put together information on these summer pests and tips for homeowners to declare their independence from pests.
+Arrow Exterminators has put together information on these summer pests, and tips for homeowners to stop them from ruining the summer fun.

-- Mosquitoes: One of summer’s most notorious pests, mosquitoes and are most known for the painful, itchy red bumps they leave behind on their victims, however this summer stinger can also transmit diseases like Zika Virus, West Nile Virus or Encephalitis.
+- Mosquitoes: One of summer’s most notorious pests, mosquitoes are most known for the painful, itchy red bumps they leave behind on their victims.
+This summer stinger can also transmit diseases like Zika Virus, West Nile Virus, or Encephalitis.

 - House Flies: Mostly considered a nuisance pest, house flies can also transmit bacteria from one food source to another.

-- Ants: Common types of ants found in and around homes this time of year are argentine ants, carpenter ants and odorous house ants and they are all in a constant search for food making your outdoor barbeque very appealing.
+- Ants: Common types of ants found in and around homes this time of year are argentine ants, carpenter ants, and odorous house ants.
+They are all in a constant search for food, making your outdoor barbeque very appealing.

 Tips to keep uninvited guests away and to take back your yard this summer:

-· Remove sources of standing water, such as old tires, children’s wading pools, birdbaths and saucers of flowerpots, where mosquitoes can breed
+· Remove sources of standing water where mosquitoes can breed, such as old tires, children’s wading pools, birdbaths, and saucers of flowerpots.

 · Contact a licensed pest professional if you discover an infestation of any of these summer pests in or around your home.